 The worlds leading chefs have a firm grasp of this concept.
 Along with smell, our taste receptors can deliver the same effect.
 Perhaps more subtle than the olfactory receptors, but the same rules apply.
 The food on offer in the finest Michelin Star restaurants often takes advantage of these feelings.
 It captivates diners by feeding the nostalgic part of their brain, (as well as their bellies).
 There is nothing more contemporary than nostalgia!

 Recent studies have found that the auditory sensations experienced when eating food can change the way in which our taste receptors identify flavour.
 When wearing headphones, high frequency sound waves enhance the foods sweetness, whilst low frequencies emphasise bitterness.
 Furthermore, it is also often said that we eat with our eyes!
 The visual aesthetics of a plate of food also play a very important role in providing an unforgettable dining experience.

 YOUR BRAIN ON MUSIC – OUR SIMPLE TEST

 The concept of emotion and nostalgia being amplified by smell and taste also applies to music.
 We all have a personalised compendium of songs stored within our brains, which when heard can teleport us directly to a vivid memory.
 Good or bad, the creative application of this process can be harnessed to captivate your audience.
-Consequently, when producing a film, music is the most powerful tool we possess.
+Consequently, when producing a film, music is the most powerful tool in our arsenal.

-Through years of exposure to music, television and cinema, our brains automatically connect certain chord progressions, tones, instruments, timbres and melodies to very specific moods and auditory sensations.
+Through years of exposure to music, television and cinema, our brains automatically connect certain chord progressions, tones, instruments, timbres and melodies to very specific moods and feelings.
 Taking all of this into consideration when producing your video can help you to connect with your audience on an emotional level.
-This is of paramount importance, but having a firm grasp and understanding of the senses and how our brain perceives music takes practice and a lot of patience.
+This is of paramount importance, but having a firm grasp and understanding of the senses and how our brain perceives sound for visuals takes practice and a lot of patience.

 CHOOSING THE CORRECT AUDIO